Effect of quantum jumps on non-Hermitian system: application 2: Effect of quantum jumps on the non-Hermitian BCS states

 \section{application 2: Effect of quantum jumps on the non-Hermitian BCS states}

-In recent years, many-body non-Hermitian systems \cite{mcdonald2021nonequilibrium, yaoEdgeStatesTopological2018} become an active research field.
-The master equation for an open many-body system is in general difficult to solve.
-Here take the NH BCS model \cite{yamamoto2019theory} as an example, and apply the non-Hermitian perturbation theory into this model.
+In recent years, open many-body systems become active in various fields from quantum optics to condensed matter.
+However the master equation of many-body open systems is difficult to solve \cite{mcdonald2021nonequilibrium, yaoEdgeStatesTopological2018}.
+Here we apply our perturbation theory to such systems, taking the NH BCS model as an example \cite{yamamoto2019theory}.

-Due to inelastic collisions, the atoms in the BCS system suffer from two-body loss and the scattered atoms would loss from the system.
-Such a system can be described by an effective Markovian master equation \cite{durrliebliniger}.
-In the case that the quantum jumps could be neglected, the earlier study \cite{yamamoto2019theory} showed that the system superfluidity appears a breakdown and restoration near the exception points at weak-dissipation regime.
+Due to inelastic collisions, the atoms in the BCS system suffer from two-body loss and atoms would leave the system with time, such a system can be described by an effective Markovian master equation \cite{durrliebliniger}.
+In the case that the quantum jumps could be neglected, the earlier study \cite{yamamoto2019theory} showed that when the interaction strength is not so strong, the superfluid suffer a breakdown and restoration transition occurs as the dissipation increases.
 Whereas in strong-dissipation limit the superfluid phase would never be broken.
 This gives rise to a question: what happens if the quantum jumps can not be neglected?